Juanxy90/Juanxy90/README.md

 high-quality solutions.

 🔭 I'm currently working on expanding my knowledge in microservices and advanced design patterns.
-🎯 2025 Goals: Master advanced algorithms and contribute to open-source projects.
+🎯 Goals: Master advanced algorithms and contribute to open-source projects.
 🧠 Deeply interested in continuous learning and solving complex problems.
-🌍 Intermediate level in English | Native Spanish speaker.
+🌍 Intermediate level in English 🇺🇸 | Native Spanish speaker 🇪🇦.

 I'm focused on continuous growth, working with multidisciplinary teams, and contributing to impactful software projects.